baileyherbert/utimes/README.md

 ## Caveats

-- Linux does not support setting the `btime` timestamp – attempts to do so will be silently ignored.
+- Linux does not support the `btime` timestamp.
+Attempts to set it will be ignored (other changes will still be applied).
 - File descriptors are not supported.

 ## Credits